 Here is my vision.
 One day, if myself and other teachers do their jobs well, then millions of people will be turning to Qigong for solutions.
 Yes — millions.
 Why will so many people turn to Qigong?
 Simple.
 Because it works.

 If you know someone who suffers from depression, then please, please, share this article with them.
 It might just save their life.Zenfully yours, Sifu Anthony I'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
-My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
+I believe that in order to change the world, we must first change ourselves.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.